openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 `SDFormatter <https://www.sdcard.org/downloads/formatter_4/eula_windows/index.html/>`_ (get
 the latest version), and `h2testw1.4 <http://www.heise.de/ct/Redaktion/bo/downloads/h2testw_1.4.zip>`_ .

-* SDFormatter installs in the same manner as a typical Windows program.
+* `SDFormatter <https://www.sdcard.org/downloads/formatter_4/eula_windows/index.html/>`_ installs in the same manner as a typical Windows program.

-* h2testw 1.4 is stand-alone “portable” application.
+* `h2testw1.4 <http://www.heise.de/ct/Redaktion/bo/downloads/h2testw_1.4.zip>`_ is stand-alone “portable” application.
 Simply unzip h2testw_1.4 onto the desktop, open the folder, and double click the executable.

 Due to the rise in counterfeit media and media that reports a fake size, it's recommended that all USB thumb-drives, new or used, be formatted with SDFormatter and tested with  h2testw1.4  before using them.